hzmdschhc/nvim/README.md

 ## Install
 run ./install.sh

-## Result
+It will backup ~/.vimrc to vimrc.old, and then copy vimrc to ~/.vimrc

-if ~/.vimrc has existsed, copy ~/.vimrc to ./vimrc.old
+## Uninstall

-then copy ./vimrc to ~/.vimrc
+run ./uninstall.sh